 The knee is another example of a hinge joint.
 It is formed from where the femur (upper leg bone) and the tibia & fibula (lower leg bones) meet.
 The hinge movement allows for strength and flexibility while completing daily movements like walking, running, jumping, and squatting.
 The knee also offers stability to support the weight of the body while completing these types of movements.
 The knee also has the added bonus of the patella (knee cap) that sits right in front of the main knee joint space and offers protection when kneeling and helps with extending the leg straight.
 The knee joint is also supported by multiple tendons, ligaments, cartilage, and muscles that allow the joint to have smooth, gliding movements while maintaining stability.

 The knees are part of how you get from point A to point B. Having a knee problem can have a large impact on your daily life from your exercise routine to going upstairs or simply getting out of a chair.
 There are many factors that contribute to knee pain.
 Common factors in knee pain include age, misalignment (knock knee or bow-legged), previous injury or trauma, overuse (sports, occupation), obesity, and hip or ankle problems.

 Common Knee Problems:

-If you have knee pain, I want you to imagine what life would be like if you didn’t have to think about how to move to prevent or decrease knee pain.
-Imagine walking, using stairs, playing with grandchildren, gardening, exercising with ease and less pain.
+If you have knee pain, we want you to imagine what life would be like if you didn’t have to think about how to move to prevent or decrease knee pain.
+Imagine walking, using stairs, playing with grandchildren, gardening, and exercising with ease and less pain.